IonicDev/tutorials/javascript/README.md

 To run the Machina JavaScript Tutorials, you need to either:

-* create device credentials in Machina's Developer Portal (DevPortal)
+* create device credentials in [Machina Developers Portal](https://ionic.com/developers)
 * call `ISAgent.enrollUser()` with the correct credentials

 ## Create Device Credentials
 Before creating device credentials, you will need a Machina tenant.
-You can create a Machina tenant from our [DevPortal](https://dev.ionic.com) by clicking on the *"Start For Free*" link.
+You can create a Machina tenant from our [Machina Developers Portal](https://dev.ionic.com) by clicking on the *"Start For Free*" link.
 After you have created the device credentials and done the "[Hello, World!](https://dev.ionic.com/getting-started/hello-world)" example, you can run the Javascript tutorials in the DevPortal.
-The following Javascript tutorials are available:
+The following Javascript tutorials are currently available:

 * [Agents](https://dev.ionic.com/tutorials/sdk-basics/agents?language=javascript)
 * [Keys](https://dev.ionic.com/tutorials/sdk-basics/keys?language=javascript)